droonga/droonga.org/tutorial/1.0.6/groonga/index.md

     # service droonga-engine stop
     # service droonga-http-server stop

-If you installed services manually, see [the manual installation tutorial](../manual-install/#stop-services).
+If you set up your Droonga nodes manually, see [the manual installation tutorial](../manual-install/#stop-services).

 After verification, start services again, on each Droonga node.

 ### Create a table, columns, and indexes

-Now your Droonga cluster actually works as a Groonga's HTTP server.
+Now your Droonga cluster actually works as an HTTP server compatible to Groonga's HTTP server.

 Requests are completely same to ones for a Groonga server.
 To create a new table `Store`, you just have to send a GET request for the `table_create` command, like: